 It’s not too late to plan your Get Together – here are 12 tips for planning your Greatest one ever

-The countdown is on to the 21-23 June, when thousands of people up and down the country will be hosting Great Get Togethers, bringing together neighbours, friends and communities to have fun and celebrate everything we have in common!
+The next Great Get Together weekend is planned for the 19-21 June 2020.
+Thousands of people up and down the country will be bringing together neighbours, friends and communities to have fun and celebrate everything we have in common!